Rain Gauges – What They Are, How They Work, And The Different Types

 1. Graduated Cylinder Rain Gauge

-The United States (NWS) and United Kingdom (Met Office) use two different methods for measuring rainfall in a graduated cylinder rain gauge:
+The United States (NWS) and the United Kingdom (Met Office) use two different methods for measuring rainfall in a graduated cylinder rain gauge:

 National Weather Service 8 Inch Standard Rain Gauge (United States)

-The United States National Weather Service uses the 8 inch Standard Rain Gauge.
+The United States National Weather Service uses the 8-inch Standard Rain Gauge.
 It consists of four main components:

 The collector funnel catches the rain and is 8 inches in diameter.
 From there, the water flows directly into the measuring tube.
 The tube is either a plastic or brass tube.